w3f/polkadot-wiki/docs/learn/learn-smart-contracts.md

 ---

-Smart contracts are self-executing programs that run deterministically on a blockchain, enabling decentralized applications (dApps) without intermediaries.
+Smart contracts are self-executing, sandboxed programs that run deterministically on a blockchain, enabling decentralized applications (dApps) without intermediaries.
 Polkadot natively supports smart contracts written in Ethereum-compatible languages like Solidity or Vyper, as well as Rust.
 Additionally, the underlying Polkadot Virtual Machine allows any smart contract that compiles to RISC-V to run on its network.

 !!!info "Smart Contracts Documentation"
     For detailed guides on writing and deploying smart contracts on Polkadot, refer to the official [Polkadot Developer Docs](https://docs.polkadot.com/develop/).
 Note that PolkaVM is under active development.